friends-of-ce/merchant-api-client-php/docs/Api/ProductApi.md

 productGetByMerchantProductNo($merchantProductNo): \FriendsOfCE\Merchant\ApiClient\Model\SingleOfMerchantProductResponse
 ```

-Get Product.
+Gets a product

-Retrieve a product based on the merchant reference.
+Retrieves a product based on the **Merchant product number**.

 ### Example